-Both men and women now spend more years of their life in good health.
-Since 2005, the number of years in good health has increased more than life expectancy.
+Both men and women now spend more years of their life in good health, and since 2005, the number of years in good health has increased more than life expectancy.
 We are thus living a greater part of our lives in good health than we were previously.
-Nearly eight in ten Norwegians report to be in good health.
-This is about the same level as Sweden, but higher than the EU average (28 countries), which is just under 70 per cent.
-In Norway and most other countries in the Eurostat survey from 2018, a slightly larger proportion of men than women state that their health is good.
-For Norway, these figures are 79 and 74 per cent respectively.
+Nearly eight in ten Norwegians reported that they were in good health in 2019; 81 per cent of men and 78 per cent of women.
+Also in most other European countries, a slightly larger proportion of men than women state that their health is good.

-Sickness absence rates have remained fairly stable in recent years, both for self-reported and doctor-certified absence.
+Sickness absence rates have remained fairly stable in recent years, both for self-reported and doctor-certified absence, but a slight increase was seen in 2020.
 Women take more sick leave than men, but men injure themselves at work more frequently.
-Men accounted for approximately 56 per cent of all registered workplace accidents in 2018, and also make up the majority of those who are killed at work.
+Men accounted for approximately 56 per cent of all registered workplace accidents in 2019, and also make up the majority of those who are killed at work.